 Clyde Tombaugh has gone one better.
 Some of the ashes of the discoverer of Pluto are aboard the New Horizons spacecraft, due to fly past Pluto in 2015 before leaving the solar system.
 Cue the jokes about the IAU delisting Pluto so he could power New Horizons by spinning in his grave.

 Apollo 13, almost.
-Plans for a burial-at-space, similar to a burial-at-sea, were made, to be performed in case of a disaster (specifically, if the Landing Vehicle failed to lift off from the Lunar surface), but fortunately, the crew survived.
+Plans for a burial-at-space, similar to a burial-at-sea, were made to be performed in case of a disaster (specifically, if the Landing Vehicle failed to lift off from the Lunar surface), but fortunately, the crew survived.
 If the unthinkable did happen, they would probably have read out the eulogy written for Apollo 11.